-To optimize the inspection time and increase accuracy, a collaborative drone system is formed and flies along the lines to cover all sides.
-A physical wireless communications network with low power and long range, which is based on the LoRaWAN technology and has been developed by the project partner Develco A/S, is being developed and connected to the computer unit of the drone.
-The network enables an inter-drone-communication together with the internet communication to control and monitor the drones via the ground control station, update the mission of the drones and collect inspection results.
-Software algorithms for cooperating drones, like distribution of tasks and coordination, are researched and developed by the University Aarhus.
+To optimize inspection time and improve accuracy, a collaborative drone system will be formed and deployed along the overhead line.
+A low-power, long-range wireless communication network based on LoRaWAN technology and developed by project partner Develco A/S will enable communication between drones in a swarm.
+The network will enable inter-drone communication along with Internet communication to monitor and control the drones via the ground control station, which updates the drones' missions and collects inspection results.
+Software algorithms for cooperating drones such as task distribution and coordination are being researched and developed by Aarhus University.

-- indoors in the drone test center at Odense Airport and
+- Phase 1.
+"Indoor" at the drone test center at Odense Airport and.

-- Outdoor on an active powerline segment provided by utility EnergiNet.
+- Phase 2.
+"Outdoor" at an active overhead line segment provided by utility EnergiNet.

 More information you get here: